 - Conclude a contract with the foreign entity receiving the data that comports with a standard contract drafted by government authorities or

-- Comply with “other conditions” in law or regulations (a catch-all provision)
+- Comply with “other conditions” in law or administrative regulations (a catch-all provision)

 When Does the PIPL Go Into Effect?

-According to Chinese state media, the Personal Information Protection Law is expected to take effect on November 1, 2021.
-This will give companies a short time window to prepare to comply with the PIPL before it takes effect.
+The Personal Information Protection Law took effect on November 1, 2021.
+At the time, companies had a short time window to prepare to comply with the PIPL before it took effect.
 As a comparison, the CPRA was approved by voters in November of 2020 but will not entirely go into effect until 2023.
 Originally, there was speculation that the law would have six month grace period.
 This puts the PIPL in leagues with the LGDP for a remarkably fast turnaround time.

 Penalties and Enforcement

-Given that the law goes into effect soon, you may be wondering how it will be enforced and what the penalty structure is likely to be.
-The privacy regulation will create a framework for massive fines to be dished out to technology companies based in China and processing the data of Chinese residents.
+The privacy regulation created a framework for massive fines to be dished out to technology companies based in China and processing the data of Chinese citizens.

 The penalties and enforcement show why many are calling the PIPL one of the most stringent data privacy laws in the world.
-It is a strong statement of how seriously Chinese leadership is taking data privacy on the heels of previous fine enforcements, such as Didi in July of this year.
+It is a strong statement of how seriously Chinese leadership is taking data privacy on the heels of previous fine enforcements.

 Many legal experts are cautioning businesses not to assume their GDPR efforts will translate to PIPL compliance.
 Per Omer Tene, VP and Chief Knowledge Officer at IAPP on Twitter, “If you’re doing business in China, get legal advice.
 They’re not playing around.”